Kylie Jenner Slammed For Piercing 5-Month-Old Daughter Stormi’s Ears

 Kylie hasn’t yet publicly responded to the backlash that stemmed from her social media activity, though the controversy comes just days after Jenner’s big sister Khloe Kardashian was hit with a wave of criticism after she revealed that her daughter, True Thompson, had her ears pierced.

-Independent reports that just before Kylie was called out, Kardashian was slammed online after sharing a video of True – her baby with basketball player Tristan Thompson – with earrings in her ears at just two-months-old.
+Independent reports that just before Kylie was called out, Kardashian was slammed online after sharing a video of True – her baby with basketball player Tristan Thompson – with earrings in her ears at just 2-months-old.

 The site claimed that one Twitter user called the decision “barbaric” after the baby was seen with what appeared to be diamond stud earrings.